xrjiang527/FABNet-PyTorch/README.md

 Pretrained Model
 ------------------------------------------------------------------------------------------------------------------------------------------
-You can download pre-trained models from: https://pan.baidu.com/s/13SDor2gkPMCmWlp7PZ592A (code：i49h)
+You can download pre-trained models from: https://pan.baidu.com/s/13SDor2gkPMCmWlp7PZ592A (code：i49h) You can download results from: https://pan.baidu.com/s/1xYEUcNV2_ZY486NhCRSNkg (code：5jpy)

 Usage
 ------------------------------------------------------------------------------------------------------------------------------------------
 Train
 Train the model on the corresponding network using the train config.
 For example, the training on FABNetC12B4:
+train_model:  import model.FABNet_tiny as model
+python train.py --n_feats 12

 Test
-Test the model on the corresponding network using the test config with the pretrained model
+Test the model on the corresponding network using the test config with the pretrained model.
+For example, the testing on FABNetC12B4:
+train_model:  import model.FABNet_tiny as model
+python test.py --data_type img --n_feats 12 --pre_model */FABNet_B4C12_X2.pth